About the EPIS Program

 Our Work

 The EPIS Program provides coaching and mentoring for cohort participants to work toward improving community health.
 Each cohort receives ten hours of individual coaching and virtual peer coaching, and coaches coordinate and lead a virtual learning exchange.
-Participants also have the opportunity to
+Participants also have the opportunity to complete a quality improvement project within their own agency.

 Program Activities